Terradue/doc-developer-sandbox/source/start/github/index.rst

 * Write Access: This team will be able to read its repositories, as well as push to them.
 * Admin Access: This team will be able to push/pull to its repositories, as well as add other collaborators to them.

-..
-TIP:: We recommend managing teams with a reduced number of member within a team with write access.
+.. tip:: We recommend managing teams with a reduced number of member within a team with write access.
 The remaining team members with Read only access are invited to fork the repository and submit pull requests.
 The owners can then moderate these requests.

 Organizing the repository
 +++++++++++++++++++++++++